2016 Chenin Blanc, Saini Farms Dry Creek Valley

 Cellar Notes: 80% of the wine was transferred to neutral French oak, with the remaining 20% placed in a concrete egg, with both aged for four months on fine lees.
 The final wine was blended in tank in mid-January.

-Tasting Notes: My favorite vintage of Saini Chenin Blanc to date, this wine has alluring weight and richness, a silky texture and dazzling aromas of Anjou pear, green apple, quince, lemon verbena and white flowers.
-With a lovely hint of viscosity to the mouthfeel, the flavors seem to glide across the palate, offering a medley of orchard fruit, Meyer lemon and green pineapple notes, as well as hints of white tea and wet riverstone minerality that carry through to a lingering finish.
+Tasting Notes: This wine has alluring weight and richness, a silky texture and subtle aromas of Chamomile, green apple, quince, lemon verbena and white flowers.
+The palate offers a medley of herbal and tea notes, as well as hints of wet riverstone minerality that carries through to a lingering almost salty finish.

 Vision: In many ways, it is only fitting that the centerpiece of my winemaking efforts is a bone-dry Chenin Blanc.
 Steen is my family’s middle name, and it is also the South African word for Chenin Blanc.
 I have long been fascinated by this sleek and elegant varietal.
 To make this wine, I sought out the oldest Chenin Blanc vines in Dry Creek Valley.
 In the winery, I strive to be true to the varietal and craft a fresh, lively wine with the ability to complement an array of modern cuisine.